scicloj/clojure-data-cookbook/src/book/why-clojure.md

 Anyway -- as much as I personally love the language, Clojure is not a common first choice for data science (yet!).
 It has everything you need to be productive working with data, and (I'd argue) it offers elegant solutions to most of the most common complaints with the current data science ecosystem.

 Clojure is among the [most stable](https://dl.acm.org/doi/10.1145/3386321), [most loved](https://insights.stackoverflow.com/survey/2021#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages), and [most lucrative](https://insights.stackoverflow.com/survey/2021#section-salary-salary-and-experience-by-language) languages out there.
 It's free, open source, and has excellent performance thanks to being [hosted on the JVM](https://clojure.org/about/jvm_hosted).
 There are thousands of libraries available for Clojure, in addition to the endless Java libraries that are seamlessly available too.
+It's a modern Lisp dialect and as such offers a unique and compelling approach to data science.
+It strongly emphasizes functional programming, immutable data structures, and powerful concurrency primitives, offering a robust foundation for building scalable, efficient, and maintainable data science workflows.

-If you prefer to listen rather than read, the rest of this section is mostly a summary of the points I made in [my talk at the conj in 2023](https://www.youtube.com/watch?v=MguatDl5u2Q), which you could watch instead.
+If you prefer to listen rather than read, the rest of this section makes very similar points  to the ones I made in [my talk at the conj in 2023](https://www.youtube.com/watch?v=MguatDl5u2Q), which you could watch instead.

 ## Complete toolkit